 People have different reasons why they go hiking in the mountains.
-Others would love to find peace, while some simply want to enjoy the physical challenge or likes to savor the adrenaline rush the outdoors offers.
+Others would love to find peace, while some simply want to enjoy the physical challenge or the adrenaline rush the outdoors offers.
 Meeting new friends is also one of the best things that can happen during hiking trips.
-And here’s my take, the following are 10 reasons why I endure and enjoy long walks in nature.
+And here’s my take, the following are 10 reasons why I enjoy and endure long walks in nature.

 1. To clear my mind.
 Taking long walks is my kind of meditation—my alternative to yoga.
-Wasn’t meditation supposed to be sitting in lotus position, closing your eyes and undergo an awareness process to activate your chakras?
+But isn’t meditation supposed to be sitting in lotus position, closing your eyes and undergo an awareness process to activate your chakras?
 You probably haven’t heard of ‘walking meditation’.
-Because one of the goals of meditation is to be fully present in the moment — walking in natural environments actually allows me to pay attention to the present moment.
+Because one of the goals of meditation is to be fully present in the moment — walking in natural environments actually allow us to pay attention to the present moment.

-While on hiking trails I need to be mentally present, being conscious with my environment.
-For example, scanning my mental notes for clues on the right direction to prevent getting lost.
-Or actively looking down the ground I’m stepping on to make sure I don’t lose footing.
+While on hiking trails, I need to be mentally present and got to be fully aware of my surrounding environment.
+For example, scanning my mental notes for clues on the right direction to prevent from getting lost.
+Or actively looking down the ground I’m stepping on to make sure I don’t lose footing in rugged and steep paths.
 Also by keeping the right pace and not going too slow to be able to arrive on time as expected.
+For a short period of time, I’m able to escape from the day-to-day and only have to think about reaching the peak or how am I able to make it with an almost empty water bottle.
 That being said, hiking is also a mindfulness exercise.

 3. To filter the noise.
 My work is client facing so I’m always talking or chatting to someone and rarely do I hear silence in an open-space office (there’s always this keyboard noise and people talking out loud).
 So I always look forward to weekend hikes —a chance to listen to the wind, to the river currents, to the birds chirping, to the stories and laughter of my friends.
 Sometimes listening to the wind makes more sense to me.